 Well, hey there!
-Instead of a venti size of java, I thought I would serve up just a shot this week.
-I just wanted to share some love with you – plus my favorite Christmas recipe!
+I wanted to share some love with you—plus, my favorite Christmas recipe.

-So, I paused from munching on some dark chocolate-covered pomegranates and sipping some Harry and David’s Chocolate Peppermint coffee to hang out with you for a bit.
+So, I paused from munching on some Harry and David’s Dark Chocolate Moose Munch and sipping some Starbuck’s Christmas Blend to hang out with you for a bit.
 Thanks for pausing to join me for some Christmas java!

 I bet your world is full of holiday hustle about now, right?
 Christmas is just a few days away and your life may be crammed with parties and wrapping and baking and caroling and shopping and traveling… and… uh…. deep breath… and more wrapping and more baking and… okay, that’s enough!!